JosephM101/hass-os-installer-iso/README.md

 # hass-os-installer-iso
 ### The (unofficial) Home Assistant OS Installer!

-A simple live system based on `debian-bookworm` to quickly install Home Assistant OS onto `x86_64-generic` targets.
+A simple live system based on `debian-bookworm` to quickly install Home Assistant OS onto `x86_64-generic` targets, including virtual machines and bare-metal systems.

 This live system only supports *AMD64* systems with *UEFI* bootloaders.
-These are the system requirements for the Home Assistant OS (amd64), and therefore they are the requirements here.
+These are the requirements for Home Assistant OS (amd64), and therefore they are the requirements here.

 The image is built using `live-build`, which is a system for creating customized Debian-based live images.

 <b>NOTE: This project is still in development.
-As such, ISO images will not be published in Releases and will need to be [built manually](#Build).
+As such, ISO images will not be published in Releases at this time and will need to be [built manually](#Build).
 An Actions workflow will soon be available once consistent, autonomous builds are possible.
+The plan is to have images be automatically built when new HAOS versions are released.
 Contributions in the form of pull requests are welcome!</b>

 <hr></hr>